 Not only does it offer one of the best designs around, but it has one of the best values of any bench you’ll find.

-I’ve been using the Rogue Flat Utility Bench for the past 2 years, and it’s been fine, but when this Rep Fitness FB-5000 competition flat bench was released in late 2017, I was immediately smitten.
+I had been using the Rogue Flat Utility Bench for two years, and it was fine, but when the Rep Fitness FB-5000 competition flat bench was released in late 2017, I was immediately intrigued.

 It was time for an upgrade.

-In this review, I’m going to show you why I think this Rep Fitness bench is the best buy out there, and why it deserves all the attention it’s getting.
+In this review, I’m going to show you why I think this REP bench is the best flat bench out there, and why it deserves all the attention it’s getting.

-To put it simply, I think this Rep Fitness bench, priced at $149, is almost impossible to beat.
+To put it simply, I think this Rep Fitness bench is one of the best on the market.

 This Rep Fitness bench offers several unique design qualities that I absolutely love.
 They’ve seemingly thrust themselves out of the typical flat bench design by creating a bench that offers three distinct advantages.